Online Safety

 For under 18’s, there is a child friendly advice page.
 Please go to: https://reportharmfulcontent.com/child/

-All children must read and understand our Acceptable User Policy.
+All children must read and understand our Acceptable Use Policy.
 These have been shared with the children in their classrooms.
 These are also available to download below.
+We discuss why this is important with the children and send a copy home with the children at the start of each school year.

 ↑